armando-reyna/backbase/README.md

 `user: airsoftware`
 `password: 41rs0ftw4r3#J3nk1ns`

-### Build the Project
+### Configuration
+- Update *application.yml* with the producer url in case tomcat will run in a different port than 8090
-All configurations can be edited within the *application.yml* file No external configuration is needed, even the database is created automatically.
+- All configurations can be edited within the *application.yml* file
+- No external configuration is needed, even the database is created automatically with h2database

 ### Build the Project
 ```